idris-lang/Idris-dev/docs/reference/elaborator-reflection.rst

 The Idris compiler has a number of ways to automate the construction of terms.
 On its own, the ``Elab`` state and its interactions with the unifier allow implicits to be solved using unification.
 Additional operations use further features of Idris.
-In particular, ``resolveTC`` solves the current goal using type class resolution, ``search`` invokes the proof search mechanism, and ``sourceLocation`` finds the context in the original file at which the elaboration script is invoked.
+In particular, ``resolveTC`` solves the current goal using interface resolution, ``search`` invokes the proof search mechanism, and ``sourceLocation`` finds the context in the original file at which the elaboration script is invoked.

 Recursive Elaboration